yanyanwinston/SECDataExtractor_v3/docs/tsla-excel-gap.md

   - Income Statement / Cash Flows → latest N annual durations, optionally latest quarter.
 - Prefer contexts tied to the filing fiscal period (match `DocumentPeriodEndDate`).
 - Deduplicate contexts that differ only by instant/duration flag once the preferred set is chosen.

+_Status:_ Context gathering now runs after the sheet filter, and heuristic trimming keeps two instants for balance sheets and up to three durations for the other primaries.
+Remaining gap: polish labels (e.g., map `Jan 01, 2025` to `Dec.
+31, 2024`) and handle issuers with different filing cadences.

 ### Open Questions
 - How do we expose configuration (CLI flags vs coded defaults) for annual vs quarterly focus?